mlanotte1998/SoftDevProject/report/doc.md

 ## Implementation

 #### Application:
 The main application class.
 Running this class will handle launching the entire application and setting up all other classes necessary to set up and run the application.
 The Trivial Application subclass was also added to the code base as an example usage of how an application may run using the infrastructure.
 This Trivial subclass was provided in Project Milestone 2 as an example usage of the infrastructure that is in the process of being built.
+The Demo code from Project Milestone 1 to be implemented in Milestone 3 was also added but not fully implemented yet.
+Applications take in a KDStore* to be used for the store functionality, and this is a pointer because the main file will handle starting the server functionality of the store.

 #### RendezvousServer and Node:
 These two classes have the network code needed for the application.
 The Rendezvous Server is essentially a server meant